sulfuror/rescript-sh/README.md

 6. `help`: display help dialog.
 This command does not need a `[repo_name]`.
 7. `install`: this will place rescript in your `$PATH` (in your home directory).
 This command does not need a `[repo_name]`.
 8. `logs`: this command needs an option.
 Options are as follows:
-	1. `--cat`: display output of selected log file (you need to copy and paste the filename to display it). e.g.: `rescript [repo_name] logs --cat rescript-log-2018-01-01-00:00`
+	1. `-c, --cat`: display output of selected log file (you need to copy and paste the filename to display it). e.g.: `rescript [repo_name] logs --cat rescript-log-2018-01-01-00:00`
-	2. `--help`: help for `logs`.
-	3. `--list`: list all log files saved.
+	2. `-l, --list`: list all log files saved.
-	3. `--remove`: remove all log files related to your script (if you have different scripts for different repositoies you need to call `--remove` for every instance).
+	3. `-r, --remove`: remove all log files related to your script (if you have different scripts for different repositoies you need to call `--remove` for every instance).
 9. `mounter`: this option will mount your repository; it'll create a directory in your `/home` so it can mount your repository.
 Once you quit